-Henrik Nánási has been General Music Director of the Komische Oper Berlin since 2012, where he has conducted new productions of Mazeppa, Eugene Onegin, Gianni Schicchi, La Belle Hélène, Die Zauberflöte, Così fan tutte, Don Giovanni, Bartók’s Duke Bluebeard’s Castle, Prokofiev’s The Fiery Angel and Massenet’s Cendrillon, as well as revivals of Der Rosenkavalier, Rusalka and Rigoletto.
-Since his appointment in 2012, the Komische Oper Berlin has been named „Opera House of the Year 2013″ by Opera World Magazine and „Opera Company of the Year 2015″ at the Opera Awards.
+The General Music Director of the Komische Oper Berlin from 2012 to 2017, Henrik Nánási has conducted new productions of Mazeppa, Eugene Onegin, Gianni Schicchi, La Belle Hélène, Die Zauberflöte, Così fan tutte, Don Giovanni, Bartók’s Duke Bluebeard’s Castle, Prokofiev’s The Fiery Angel and Massenet’s Cendrillon, as well as revivals of Der Rosenkavalier, Rusalka and Rigoletto.
+During his appointment in 2012, the Komische Oper Berlin has been named “Opera House of the Year 2013” by Opera World Magazine and “Opera Company of the Year 2015” at the Opera Awards.

-He has conducted regularly at the Hamburgische Staatsoper (Otello, Lucia di Lammermoor, La Traviata), the Oper Frankfurt (La Bohème, I Masnadieri, L’Étoile, La Gazza Ladra – available on CD with Oehms Classics) and the Semperoper Dresden (L’Italiana in Algeri, La Bohème, Madama Butterfly, La Traviata, La Cenerentola).
+He has conducted regularly at the Hamburgische Staatsoper (Otello, Lucia di Lammermoor, La Traviata), the Oper Frankfurt (La Bohème, I Masnadieri, L’Étoile, La Gazza Ladra – available on CD with Oehms Classics), with and the Semperoper Dresden (L’Italiana in Algeri, La Bohème, Madama Butterfly, La Traviata, La Cenerentola).

 On the concert stage, Henrik Nánási has worked with the RSO Wien, Bruckner Orchester Linz, Orchestra del Maggio Musicale Fiorentino, Orchestra del Teatro La Fenice di Venezia, Essener Philharmoniker, Orquestra de la Comunitat Valenciana, Orchestra del Teatro di San Carlo di Napoli and the Orchestra del Teatro Massimo Palermo.